AirshipCMS/Docs/09-project-directory.md

 the only template you get when you generate a site.

 ### custom files
-you can add any custom files outside the compartments directory. etc.
+you can add any custom files outside the compartments directory. etc. they won't be landed/launched with your project. (good idea to use scm)